Grindcom/project-neighborhood-map/README.md

 A single page application utilizing the google maps API (and others) to showcase my town.
 This a project for the UDacity Front-end Developer course.

 ## How to use
-This app starts with a google map located at Williams Lake, BC - including a marker at the center of the town.
-There is a hidden, slideout menu that can be accessed by a standard 'hamburger' button.
+This app starts with a google map located at Williams Lake, BC - including a marker at the center of the town as well as several pre-loaded cool spots.
+There is a hidden, slideout menu that can be accessed by a standard 'hamburger' button in the top right of the page.

+Once the slideout menu is toggled open, the user will see dropdown menu lists of cool spots as well as multiple ways to explore the 'Puddle' for fun things to do.

 ### Cool Features
+* Clear or show all the markers with a click of the appropriate button.
-* A click count is maintained for the favourite spot list.
+* A click count is maintained for the favorite spot list.
 Every time the list item is clicked the counter goes up.
 ### Search
-Once the menu is toggled open, the user will see a list of cool spots as well as multiple ways to explore the 'Puddle' for fun things to do.
-There are a few search options.
+The search options available include:
+* Sketch a polygon around an area in the map.
+* Enter an area you want to zoom in to.
+This becomes your origin point for the next search feature.
+* Select time and mode of travel, using the drop down boxes (in the 'find the route from' area).

 #### How search works
 1. Show all the cool spot markers at once; they will drop in from the top of the map.
 2. Sketch out an area of interest to see if there are any cool spots inside it;